Home Business & Other LaTeX Cookbook - Second Edition

 Producing a leaflet

 Flyers are a common way to promote an event or to inform about a product.
-In particular, a folded leaflet is very handy as a giveaway and to carry around, so let's see how to produce one.
+A folded leaflet is particularly handy as a giveaway and to carry around, so let’s see how to produce one.

 How to do it...

 The intended layout is very different compared to the already shown document types.
-Fortunately, there's a document class for it with the name leaflet, which we will use now.
-Let's start filling it with some content.
-Let's take a look at the following steps:
+Fortunately, there’s a document class for it, with the name leaflet.
+We will use this one now.
+Let us start filling it with some content:

 1. Start with the leaflet document class.
-Choose a base font size of 10 pt, and set the option notumble, which keeps the back side printed in the same direction:
+Choose a base font size of 10 pt, and set the notumble option, which keeps the back side printed in the same direction:

 2. Use an extended font encoding: